 When it comes to issues with a lawn mower, there are certain things you can accept as part of the cost of having equipment that gets used all the time and requires maintenance, whether it’s preventive or corrective.

-These things can include power issues or blade damage or even problems with the mower starting or stopping while it’s running.
+These things can include power issues, blade damage, or even problems with the mower starting or stopping while it’s running.

 What’s hard to accept is a mower that keeps getting clogged up.